UI Design for Beginners >

 Introduction

 Welcome back to your UI design short course!
-We're now on day four, and today, we'll be delving into the world of typography.
+We're now on lesson four where we'll be delving into the world of typography.
 If you thought that choosing fonts was a one-step process, you're in for a treat.
 Typography is so much more than choosing a nice font to go with snappy text; it's the art of using typefaces to ensure your interface is readable, accessible, and unique.

 So far, our Ethical Eater app screen is coming along nicely.
 We’ve wireframed our design, translated it onto our Figma design file, and created an awesome logo using basic shapes.
-Today, we’ll be injecting some personality into the screen with our own original text.
+Now we’ll inject some personality into the screen with our own original text.

-Let's look at what we'll be learning today:
+Let's look at what we'll be learning in this lesson:

 1. Introduction to typography